magland/ml_kilosort/README.md

 mp-daemon-restart
 ```

-Now you should have a new processor:
+Now you should have a new processor registered in mountainprocess.
+Try:

 ```bash
 mp-spec ml_kilosort
 ```

+To run a prelim comparison with mountainsort follow the instructions in ml_kilosort/test_compare.